issacb2/gdc-docs/docs/Encyclopedia/Under_Development/Analyte.md

 # Analyte #
 ## Description ##
-An analyte any substance or sample being analysed.
+An analyte is any substance or sample that is being analysed.

 ## Overview ##
 An analyte is the specimen extracted for analysis from a portion using a specific extraction protocol.